lancefisher-wf/git-gdg-talk/talks/git/git-talk.md

 ## Review and Merging

-* Another team mate reviews your changes and vets your attempt
+* Another teammate reviews your changes and vets your attempt
 * When agree once is made, Github allows merging into the target branch
 * An authoritative member of the team merges the new feature branch